-The majority of USG campuses have deployed new tools that simplify, standardize and automate how students and families resolve FAFSA verification issues.
+All USG institutions have deployed new tools that simplify, standardize and automate how students and families resolve FAFSA verification issues.
 This dramatically reduces time spent by students and schools grappling with, and sometimes being derailed by, a complex federal process.
-We will deploy this service to the remaining campuses in late 2019.

 New Student Services

 To help students make better borrowing decisions, we will deploy automated, customized and interactive debt notifications to students.
 Content includes the amount a student currently owes, the expected monthly payment and interest cost, projections of future costs should they borrow more and the estimated remaining loan eligibility.
 These notifications were deployed by all USG institutions for the first time in April 2019.